cloud-security-research/sgx-ra-tls/README.md

 ## Code Structure

 The code is split into two parts: the attester and the challenger.
 The challenger parses certificates, computes signatures and hashsums.
 The attester generates keys, certificates and interfaces with SGX.
-We implemented the challenger and attester using two different cryptographic libraries: wolfSSL ([challenger](wolfssl-ra-challenger.c), [attester](wolfssl-ra-attester.c)) and mbedtls ([challenger](mbedtls-ra-challenger.c), [attester](mbedtls-ra-attester.c)).
-We also provide an (OpenSSL-based challenger)[openssl-ra-challenger.c], but no attester.
+We implemented the challenger and attester using two different cryptographic libraries: wolfSSL ([challenger](wolfssl-ra-challenger.c), [attester](wolfssl-ra-attester.c)), mbedtls ([challenger](mbedtls-ra-challenger.c), [attester](mbedtls-ra-attester.c)) and OpenSSL ([challenger](openssl-ra-challenger.c), [attester](openssl-ra-attester.c)).
 Note that the attester must communicate with the Intel Attestation Service and currently depends on OpenSSL to do this.

 The attester's code consists of [trusted](sgxsdk-ra-attester_t.c) and [untrusted](sgxsdk-ra-attester_u.c) SGX-SDK specific code to produce a quote using the SGX SDK.
 If the SGX SDK is not used, e.g., when using Graphene-SGX, there is code to [obtain the SGX quote](nonsdk-ra-attester.c) by directly communicating with the platform's architectural enclave.